 Over the years, our efforts have extended to include nine museum sites that now make up the current Birmingham Museums Trust (BMT) – see more about BMT below.

 In 1931, we were set up by the then Keeper of the Gallery, SC Kaines-Smith, who wrote to the Treasurer of the City Council, Mr JR Johnson, on 31 January 1931: ‘I am hoping that we may get together about £1,000 or £1,500 by means of a very large number of small subscriptions, and I am proposing that these subscriptions should be made payable to you for the Friends of the Gallery Fund Account.’
 So within 6 months ‘the Friends’ was born.

 Now we are an organisation which has just under 1,000 members.

-We organise about 50 separate events annually, including: One overseas trip (the inside of a week); One weekend away in the UK; Day trips out; Talks and lunch clubs in one of the Museums; Evening talks; our AGM; our Annual Lunch and our Annual Lecture.
+In the past we have organised a variety of events annually including: One overseas trip (the inside of a week); One weekend away in the UK; Day trips out; Talks and lunch clubs in one of the Museums; Evening talks; our AGM; our Annual Lunch and our Annual Lecture.